AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Oni

-Even at the outset of the world's creation and the beginning of the first age, the Kaika Jidai, conflict was seen as a law of reality.
+Even at the outset of the world's creation and the beginning of the second age, the Kaika Jidai, conflict was seen as a law of reality.
 The Myōjin bickered and fought from their first words, and this nature was passed on to their creations and followers; strife became as natural as the winds and the tides.
 This conflict brought forth all sorts of negative emotions; fear, rage, hatred, and wrath.
 Unknown to all was that this simmering evil could manifest itself into reality, given form to those thoughts as foul creatures known as the Oni.

 Oni (鬼) are the pure embodiment of hatred, malevolence, and horror.
 They take a wide variety of forms, usually those that incite great fear in their victims, but they do share some commonalities; an Oni is typically horned, tusked, and with a third eye jutting out of their forehead.
 Oni are known for the most evil of acts: murder, rampage, possession, and cannibalism.
 Many people choose to believe that the presence of all evils in this world is due to the wiles of these manipulative creatures, sowing terror for their own ends.
 There are even some people of Sumiriku who have had their bloodline marked by the Oni, the demonic heritage that clings to them revealed by horns or coloured skin.